filecoin-project/lotus-docs/content/en/docs/storage-providers/seal-workers.md

 ### Miner and worker co-location

 You can run a _Lotus Worker_ on the same machine as the _Lotus Miner_.
-This can be helpful to manage priorities between processes or better allocate available CPUs for each task. _Lotus Miner_ also performs worker tasks by default, so to avoid conflicts we recommend disabling all task types in the [miner config Storage section]({{< relref "../config/#storage-section" >}}).
+This can be helpful to manage priorities between processes or better allocate available CPUs for each task.
+The `lotus-miner` daemon performs worker tasks by default, so to avoid conflicts we recommend disabling all task types in the [miner config Storage section]({{< relref "../config/#storage-section" >}}).

 Additionally, be mindful of the local resources used by the sealing process (particularly CPU).
 WindowPoSTs are CPU intensive and need to be submitted by the miner regularly.
 If a miner is performing other CPU-bound sealing operations in parallel, it may fail to submit the WindowPoSTs in time, thus [losing collateral](https://docs.filecoin.io/mine/slashing/) in the process.
 For this reason, we recommend careful allocation of CPU cores available and sealing phases to Lotus Miners and Lotus Workers.